 1. Violation.
-Any person who fails to conform to the terms of a permit issued under this Program, or who undertakes a development or use on the shorelines of the state without first obtaining any permit required under the Program, or who fails to comply with a cease and desist order issued under regulations shall also be subject to a civil penalty not to exceed one thousand dollars for each violation.
-Each day of violation shall constitute a separate violation.
+Any person who fails to conform to the terms of a permit issued under this Program, or who undertakes a development or use on the shorelines of the state without first obtaining any permit required under the Program, or who Deleted: SMRC the hearings examiner shall be de novo....